|These are the people serving Life without Parole for marijuana|

-Law enforcejment is well aware of the consequences of a conspiracy charge.
-THe most benig consequence is that it is a less costly prosecution.
+Law enforcement is well aware of the consequences of a conspiracy charge.
+The most benign consequence is that it is a less costly prosecution.
 For the defendant, conspiracy charges require that the defendant either accept responsibility for the actions of many over a period of time or go to trial and most certainly receive a sentence of multiple years more than others.

 Denial of relevant conduct should not be considered in determining whether a defendant has accepted responsibility for purposes of 3E1.1.

 Marijuana is a substance that has been legalized to some degree in the majority of the states.
 It is a substance that is less harmful and less addictive than alcohol yet it continues to be a Schedule I drug on the Controlled Substance Act's schedule.
 Billions of dollars are now being invested in business enterprises for marijuana.
 It is not reasonable for this substance to continue to be the reason for the arrest of over 500,000 individuals per year, the incarceration of hundreds of thousands and the expenditure of up to $ 42 billion per year.

 When Clemency Project 2014 was initiated, we believed that nonviolent marijuana offenders with life sentences and de-facto life sentences would receive Presidential Clemency.
 That did not happen.
 Of the 1,715 individuals who received commutations, we only found 39 who were nonviolent marijuana only offenders.
 It's difficult to understand how sentences of this magnitude were ever deemed appropriate for nonviolent marijuana offenders, but in the current climate of legalization and the establishment of Cannabis businesses, this level of retribution cannot be defended

 A maximum sentence of 10 years should be retroactive.